Greta Thunberg: Post-high school graduation

 Thunberg graduated from high school in June 2023 and marked the day by attending what would be her last school strike for climate protest before receiving her diploma.
 She wore the Swedish traditional graduation white dress and white studentmössa (cap) to the protest, and vowed to continue, saying that her "fight has only just begun".
 In Thunberg's subsequent protest pictures on social media, some of the group photos have featured "School Strike for Climate" signage.
 Later in the year, she began a bachelor's program at Stockholm University.

 In June 2023, Thunberg took part in a Reclaim the Future protest in Malmö, Sweden, and was charged with disobeying a police order.
 A trial was held at Malmö District Court where the prosecution presented its case against Thunberg for disobedience to authority after having disrupted traffic and refusing to follow police orders.
 While she acknowledged that the facts of the case against her were accurate, Thunberg said that due to the existential and global threat to the climate caused by the fossil fuel industry, her protest was a form of self-defence.
-She was sentenced by the court to pay fines totaling (equivalent to US$240).
+She was sentenced by the court to pay fines totalling (equivalent to US$240).
 Within hours after the court convicted her, Thunberg attended a similar protest where Reclaim the Future again blocked oil tankers on a road in Malmö.
 She was again forcibly removed by police and later criminally charged.
 A second Swedish trial for disobedience (disobeying a police order to disperse) took place in October.
-She was found guilty for the earlier incident and ordered to pay fines totaling (equivalent to $414).
+She was found guilty for the earlier incident and ordered to pay fines totalling (equivalent to $414).

 Thunberg cancelled an appearance at the Edinburgh International Book Festival in August to promote her book: The Climate Book.
 She said that as a climate activist she could not attend an event sponsored by Baillie Gifford – an investment management firm – due to its connections with the fossil fuel industry.
 In making the announcement, the festival's Nick Barley said that he was disappointed but respected Thunberg's decision.
 "I share Greta's view that in all areas of society the rate of progress is not enough."
 He went on to say: "The book festival exists to give a platform for debate and discussion around key issues affecting humanity today – including the climate emergency ...
 We strongly believe that Baillie Gifford are part of the solution to the climate emergency."
 In its response, Baillie Gifford said that it was not a significant fossil fuel investor, with 2% of its clients' money being invested in companies with some business related to fossil fuels while the market average was 11%.